 I came into art through a side door.
 As an architect, I needed to strengthen my drawing skills, so I started taking classes at a local college.
-I found I liked drawing more than design.
-I continued taking more and more art classes, eventually becoming an art professor myself.
-I have since hung up both my T-square and my rosters to devote myself to my own art.
+I discovered I love drawing and continued taking more and more art classes, eventually becoming an art professor myself, hoping to instill my love for art into others.
+I have since hung up both my T-square and rosters to devote myself to my own art.

 Self-portrait with Cat.
 Oil paint on cardboard.